lowRISC/opentitan/doc/rm/register_tool/index.md

 ---

 The register tool is used to construct register documentation, register RTL and header files.
-It is either used stand-alone or by being invoked as part of markdown processing.
+It is either used stand-alone or by being invoked as part of Markdown processing.

 ## Running standalone regtool.py

-The standalone `regtool.py` is a python3 tool to read configuration and register descriptions in Hjson and generate various output formats.
+The standalone `regtool.py` is a Python 3 tool to read configuration and register descriptions in Hjson and generate various output formats.
-Currently it can output html documentation, standard json, compact standard json (whitespace removed), Hjson, verilog RTL and various forms of C header files.
+Currently it can output HTML documentation, standard JSON, compact standard JSON (whitespace removed), Hjson, Verilog RTL and various forms of C header files.

 The standard `--help` and `--version` command line flags are supported to print the usage and version information.
 Because the version includes information on libraries (which may be different between systems) reporting the version output is sometimes useful when issues are reported.